antonhalim/rails-blog-asset-pipeline-bk-002-public/README.md

 2. In your `app/assets/stylesheets/application.css` manifest file, include the file(s) we added to our `vendor/assets`.
 3. Play around with getting it to look nice!
 Check out the bootstrap [documentation](http://getbootstrap.com/css/).

+## Bcrypt Segmentation Fault Issue

+If you run into any Segmentation Fault issues (most likely caused by the `bcrypt` gem), run `gem uninstall bcrypt` (uninstall all versions), and then do `bundle install` again.

 ## Resources

 * [What is the Asset Pipeline](http://edgeguides.rubyonrails.org/asset_pipeline.html#what-is-the-asset-pipeline-questionmark)
 * [Asset Organization](http://edgeguides.rubyonrails.org/asset_pipeline.html#asset-organization)